dikucloud/proj-shipping-maps/README.md

 	</tr>
 </table>

-The problem with using Ramer-Douglas-Peucker is that e.g. with 25m many small islands collapse to points:
+The problem with using Ramer-Douglas-Peucker is that e.g. with 25m tolerance many small islands collapse to points:

 <table>
 	<tr>